microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 ```

-•	Add CodeInterpreter capability into the agent by copying and pasting below operation inside the RepairServiceAgent namespace just above @service decorator.
+- Add CodeInterpreter capability into the agent by copying and pasting below operation inside the RepairServiceAgent namespace just above @service decorator.

 ```
   op codeInterpreter is AgentCapabilities.CodeInterpreter;
 ```

 ## Step 2:  Provision and Test the Agent's

 Let’s take the updated agent who is also now a repairs analyst to test.

-Select the Agent Toolkit extension to open its activity bar from within your project.
+- Select the Agent Toolkit extension to open its activity bar from within your project.
-In the activity bar of the toolkit under “LifeCycle” select “Provision” to package and upload the newly updated agent for testing.
+- In the activity bar of the toolkit under “LifeCycle” select “Provision” to package and upload the newly updated agent for testing.
-Next, go to https://office.com/chat to open Copilot app and select the RepairServiceAgent from the right side of the screen under **Agents**.
+- Next, go to https://office.com/chat to open Copilot app and select the **RepairServiceAgent** from the right side of the screen under **Agents**.
-Next, copy the prompt below to test the new new agent with new analytical capability with your data.
+- Next, copy the prompt below to test the new new agent with new analytical capability with your data.

 *Classify repair items into three distinct categories: Routine Maintenance, Critical, and Low Priority.
 Then, generate a pie chart displaying the percentage representation of each category.
 Use unique colours for each group and incorporate tooltips to show the precise values for each segment.*